Zuehlke/machines-code-people/articles/evangelist-and-chameleon.md

 Like the whiner, the chameleon does not attempt to change anything.
 But the motivation is completely different: For the chameleon, the choice of the tool far less important than many other things.
 The chameleon neither attempts to convince anybody nor takes any action to change the situation.
 This is not due to resignation, but because the chameleon adapts and is happy with many tools.

-The advantages and disadvantages of the chameleon are the same as for the tightrope walker with the added advantage that the chameleon has more experience with a broade range of tools.
+The advantages and disadvantages of the chameleon are the same as for the tightrope walker with the added advantage that the chameleon has more experience with a broad range of tools.

 # Conclusion